AntonioTorres23/OpenGL_Notes/PBR Theory.md

 **Energy Conservation**

-The microfacet approximation employs a form of **energy conservation**: outgoing light energy should never exceed the incoming light energy
+The microfacet approximation employs a form of **energy conservation**: outgoing light energy should never exceed the incoming light energy (excluding emissive surfaces).
+Looking at the above image we see the specular reflection area increase, but also its brightness decrease at increasing roughness levels.
+If the specular intensity were to be the same at each pixel (regardless of size of the specular shape) the rougher surfaces would emit much more